Thinking of Having a Baby?...

 The time of adjusting to the reality of what is happening!
 Your body will go through many changes, many unseen, but a few will definitely be noticed!
 Emotionally you may be all over the place, this is normal as you manufacture different levels of progesterone and oestrogen, so be kind to yourself and remind others to be as well.
 If you're pregnancy was planned, this could be a major time of adjustment as your whole life flashes before you and you may feel totally overwhelmed.
 It is akin I feel with being on a rollercoaster that doesn't seem to stop and you are not permitted to leave, in other words you have top cope with giving up a little bit of the controls to this amazing event happening inside you.
 When you come to terms with this, it gets a little smoother and a different set of options and choices are presented to you, this can help you regain some of the control.
 This is a time for getting your diet in check and making sure you will be in a safe and stable place come the birth.
 The first 8 weeks of a pregnancy is when the foetal brain and nervous system is developed and avoiding all vices is important.
 Many women miss this stage of pregnancy altogether, so if you are newly pregnant, you have a great advantage to optimise your health and lifestyle for a healthy pregnancy.

 Morning Sickness : can range from irritating nausea to violent vomiting.
 I only ever experienced the former and found the best relief came from eating dry toast or crackers (cream or water).
 I have recently discovered the theory that morning sickness is caused by fear.
 Your hormones are having a merry party too, which is commonly blamed for the sickness, but it gave me food for thought.
-If you have any thoughts or experience on this subject, we'd love to hear from you.
+If you have any thoughts or experience

 "Life before baby" becomes a distant memory......